rvsrvs/learn-swift/README.md

  (ApplicationState, Event)->(ApplicationState, [Effect<Action>])
 ```

+(In Swift terms, the array of effects is actually replaced by a Publisher).
 In functional programming terms, functions with this signature are called reducers.
 Your application should decompose this function into a chain of function invocations mediated by the type system.
 If you are working with a mutable ApplicationState, this signature is

 ```
 (&ApplicationState, Event)->[Effect<Action>]